usethesource/rascal/src/org/rascalmpl/courses/Recipes/Common/CallAnalysis/CallAnalysis.md

 Now we are in a good position to start asking some questions.

 __How many calls occur in this system?__
-We use the function [Rascal:Set/size] to determine the number of elements in a set or relation.
+We use the function ((Library::Set-size)) to determine the number of elements in a set or relation.
 Since each tuple in the `Calls` relation represents a call between procedures, the number of tuples is equal to the number of calls.
 ```rascal-shell,continue